nystudio107/craft-imageoptimize/docs/docs/using.md

     {{ craft.imageOptimize.renderLazySizesFallbackJs() }}
 ```

-Note that it sets the background image to the OptimizedImage's placeholder via the `style` attribute, sp the placeholder image will be visible until the actual image loads.
+Note that it sets the background image to the OptimizedImage’s placeholder via the `style` attribute, sp the placeholder image will be visible until the actual image loads.

 ##### The `.placeholder()` Parameter

 With `.placeholder()`, you can set the type of placeholder image that should be used for lazy loaded images.
 It can one of the following:

-* `'box'` - (default) a simple SVG box that's the same size as the final image
+* `'box'` - (default) a simple SVG box that’s the same size as the final image
 * `'color'` - a SVG box that uses the predominant color from the image as the backrground color
 * `'image'` - a base64 encoded low quality placeholder image ([LQPI](https://csswizardry.com/2023/09/the-ultimate-lqip-lcp-technique/)) version of the image
 * `'silhouette'` - a generated SVG image that is a silhouette of the actual image